AbigailMoreshead/Abigail-Moreshead/content/talk/your-talk-name/index.md

 summary:
 abstract:

-title: "“‘The Journey from Platform Nine and Three-Quarters’: Victorian Nostalgia in Rowling’s Harry Potter Series.”"
-event: Literature of the Hidden and Fantastic
-# event_url:
-location: University of Arkansas at Fort Smith
-address:
-  street:
-  city: Fort Smith
-  region: Arkansas
-  postcode:
-  country:
-summary:
-abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: 2016-09-23T20:39:06-04:00